thalescpl-io/dke-service-setup/README.md

 ### Hosting

-To host the DKE service via the Luna Key Broker image you need any docker container runtime.
+To host the DKE service via the Luna Key Broker image you need any container runtime.
 In this guide we will use Microsoft's AKS as kubernetes provider.
 Although this is not a good idea for production environments since the DKE service should be deployed outside the realms of Microsoft, we use it due to its easy availability for most existing Microsoft customers.

 It is required to have the DKE service available for your clients under a FQDN without any prepended paths (<https://fqdn/path-extension/> is not allowed).
 So we need a dedicated DNS entry for our DKE service.
 Please make sure to have a free DNS record ready which we can later assign to the IP exposed by the AKS.